adjust/cordova_purchase_sdk/README.md

 ### 2. Add the SDK to your project

-After you added iOS and/or Android as a platform for your project, enter the following command in your project folder:
+After you have added iOS and/or Android as a platform for your project, enter the following command in your project folder:

 ```